Every year World Down Syndrome Day* is celebrated on 21 March.

 Wear them at home, nursery, school, college, university, work, play, travel, on holiday…wherever you are and whatever you’re doing on 21 March!

-Make sure to take pictures and videos and post them on Facebook, Twitter and Instagram using the hashtags #LotsOfSocks, #WorldDownSyndromeDay and #WDSD19…we love seeing and sharing everyone’s #LotsOfSocks pictures!
+Make sure to take pictures and videos and post them on Facebook, Twitter and Instagram using the hashtags #LotsOfSocks, #WorldDownSyndromeDay and #WDSD20…we love seeing and sharing everyone’s #LotsOfSocks pictures!

 Not only does the global community celebrate Down’s syndrome, the day allows focus on a particular issue.

-This year, the global theme is “Leave no one behind”
+This year, the global theme is “We Decide”

 * It is generally accepted that both Down’s syndrome and Down syndrome can be used interchangeably.
 For us at the Down’s Syndrome Association, the most important thing is the use of person first terminology (e.g. “person with Down’s syndrome“, not “Down’s syndrome person“).
 The use of the possessive apostrophe is a recognised model that is used for a number of conditions in Britain, thus, in the UK Down’s syndrome is used more commonly, whereas in other countries the more prominent is Down syndrome.